aewshopping/hanminart/src/posts/2_bigflower.md

 ---

 This painting is a homage to a famous Song dynasty masterpiece.
-It shows a large red flower.
+It shows a large white flower.